micmejia/bible-dump/AMPC/2 Thessalonians/2 Thess 3.md

-Now we charge and exhort such persons [as [^b]ministers in Him exhorting those] in the Lord Jesus Christ (the Messiah) that they work in quietness and earn their own food _and_ other necessities.
+Now we charge and exhort such persons [as ministers in Him exhorting those] in the Lord Jesus Christ (the Messiah) that they work in quietness and earn their own food _and_ other necessities.